dynamsoft-docs/capture-vision-docs/parameters/file/auxiliary/textline-specification-options.md

 ## As a LabelRecognizerTaskSetting Parameter

-`TextLineSpecificationNameArray` is a parameter of the `LabelRecognizerTaskSetting` object.

-- Without TextLineSpecificationNameArray:
-- Not all the text lines are covered by `TextLineSpecificationNameArray`:
-- All the text lines are covered by `TextLineSpecificationNameArray`:
+You can either apply the default settings to all text lines or specify one or multiple